rdagumampan/foundational-datascience-methodology/05-deployment-feedback-final-evaluation.md

 ## Deployment
 - Involves ensuring all stakeholders are aware of the solution
+- Release model to specific stakeholder group
 - Deployment is the ultimate test in validating the model is useful
 - Model results needs to be traslated so the receiving stakeholders are well trained how to use and respond
 - Sufficient monitor must be deployed to ensure working feedback back loop
+- The process is repeated and cyclical until we have optimal setup

 ## Feedback
 - Drives model refinement and peformance tuning